top1944/duckuments/docs/atoms_80_fall2017_info/26_TAs_guide.md

 Sign up on our online accounts.
 These include:

 - Personal Github account
 - Being part of the Duckietown Github organization, and the TA team.
 - Twist
 - Slack
 - Google Drive

 To do this: send an email to Kirsten Bowser, with your GMail address.
 She will sign you up and send further instructions.

 Point of Contact: Kirsten Bowser

+### Install Ubuntu

+Install Ubuntu 16.06 on your laptop.

+See: XXX

 ### Duckuments

 Install the Duckuments, so you can edit these instructions.

 See: [](#part:contribute).

+Instead this is in the middle  [](#part:contribute) of a paragraph.

 Point of Contact: Andrea